Title: Educational Administrator

 Highly educated, Dr. Hines earned a Bachelor’s degree in physical education with a minor in driver education from Northeast Missouri State University, now known as Truman State University, in 1969, followed by a Master of Education in counseling in 1970.
 Thereafter, he received a Specialist in Education from the University of Illinois Urbana-Champaign in 1972 while simultaneously acting as a counselor in the Department of Public Aid as part of his school counseling training.
 In 1996, he obtained a Doctor of Education in educational leadership from Nova Southeastern University.
 His doctoral dissertation is titled “A Need for Change: Recruiting and Retaining a Multicultural Workforce in An Urban School District.”

-Dr. Hines married Elinor Diane Ellis in 1978, and together they four children: Rayna, Shayla, Kayla and Curtis.
-He has been highlighted in the 20th and 21st editions of Who’s Who in the Midwest, as well as the first edition of Who’s Who of Emerging Leaders in America.
+Dr. Hines married Elinor Diane Ellis in 1978, and together they have four children: Rayna, Shayla, Kayla and Curtis.
+He has been awarded the Albert Nelson Marquis Lifetime Achievement Award and has been highlighted in the 20th and 21st editions of Who’s Who in the Midwest, as well as the first edition of Who’s Who of Emerging Leaders in America.

 Contact Dr. Hines: